palbertomc/TurbineOpti/README.md

 but it should not be difficult to subsitute alternative providers as required.
 The software has already been integrated with OpenFOAM but these scripts are not included at this stage.
 Please contact the author if you are interested in obtaining these.

+## Running the code
+The code can be run with a GUI or headlessly.
+Both start up scripts are included.

 ## Citation
 Citing this work: